Enemini/Enemini/README.md

 Cloud Engineer
 --------------

 I have been working in IT for the past 4years: first as a network engineer, then as an IT support specialist and finally delving into cloud computing where I find the most fulfillment.
 Being a cloud engineer is fascinating as I get to interact with several tools to deliver on the job.
-My cloud skills include AWS, Azure, and Google Cloud services.

 * 🌍  I'm based in Dublin, Ireland
 * ✉️  You can contact me at [vikikef2@gmail.com](mailto:vikikef2@gmail.com)
-* 🧠  I'm learning Terraform, Ansible and Kubernetes.
+* 🧠  I'm learning Terraform, Docker, and Kubernetes.
 * 🤝  I'm open to collaborating on Web3 projects
 * ⚡  I am a loyal tennis fan and an ardent learner.
-I am always learning new things everyday.
+I am always learning new things every day.

 <a href="https://www.twitter.com/VictoriaAsuqu19" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/VictoriaAsuqu19?logo=twitter&style=for-the-badge&color=0891b2&labelColor=000000"